I'm having problems playing videos

-Lucky you - as an iOS or Android viewer who has upgraded to the latest version of the ITV Hub, you'll automatically receive notifications from us about the shows you already know and love, plus some we think you might like.
+Lucky you - as an iOS viewer who has upgraded to the latest version of the ITV Hub, you'll automatically receive notifications from us about the shows you already know and love, plus some we think you might like.

 If you decide that notifications aren't for you, no problem - just head to Settings in your device's app manager.

 Watch out though - you might miss out on an exclusive premiere or the chance to watch one of our gripping box sets!

 Don't worry!
 If you've forgotten your password, we can easily help you to reset it.

 Tap "Forgotten your password?" at the bottom of the screen.
 Now enter your email address and we'll fire you an email that contains a link to reset your password.